shervinsafavi/cmclab/_members/shervin-safavi.md

   github: shervinsafavi
 ---

-I'm a system and computational neuroscientist [in training].
-I started my scientific journey from Physics, and after my undergrad in Physics I continued with neuroscience.
-I did my PhD in Max Planck Institute for Biological Cybernetics, in Logothetis lab with theme of establishing a bridge between different scales by exploting the cooperative neural activities.
-At the moment, I'm a post-doc in Peter Dayan's lab and doing computational pychiatry.
-Feel free to check my broader research here.
+I'm a system and computational neuroscientist.
+I started my scientific journey from Physics, and after my undergrad in Physics (in University of Tehran) I continued with neuroscience.
+I did my PhD and postdoc in Max Planck Institute for Biological Cybernetics and University of Tübingen, in the lab of Nikos Logothetis (for PhD) and Peter Dayan (for postdoc).
+I start CMC lab in TU Dresden from October 2023.